Ribbit-Network/ribbit-network-frog-hardware/README.md

 ## Questions?
 [Check out the Frequently Asked Questions section.](https://github.com/Ribbit-Network/ribbit-network-faq) If you don't see your question, let us know either in a Github Discussion or via Discord.

+## Get Involved
+Are you interested in getting more involved or leading an effort in the Ribbit Network project?
+We are recruiting for additional members to join the Core Team.
+[See the Open Roles and descriptions here.](https://ribbitnetwork.notion.site/Core-Team-Role-Postings-105df298e0634f179f8f063c01708069).

 ## Contributing
 See the [Issues](https://github.com/keenanjohnson/ghg-gas-cloud/issues) section of this project for the work that I've currently scoped out to be done.
 Reach out to me if you are interested in helping out!
 The [projects section](https://github.com/Ribbit-Network/ribbit-network-frog-sensor/projects) helps detail the major efforts going on right now.